 Step 3: Initial Production Run

 Most Hardware Accelerators offer their services for free, or at a heavily discounted rate, compared to traditional prototyping companies.
-In return, the Hardware Accelerator often receive equity in the startups participating in the program.
+In return, the Hardware Accelerator often receives equity in the startups participating in the program.

 The long term bet is that a few of them will eventually go big (e.g. public), and everyone will cash in and live happily ever after.
 In a way, Hardware Accelerators can be described as seed funds with engineering capability.